Tarek-Nagati/FYP/README.md

 3	Severe,
 4	Proliferative Diabetic Retinopathy.

-The web like for the dataset is --> https://www.kaggle.com/tanlikesmath/diabetic-retinopathy-resized
+The web link for the dataset is --> https://www.kaggle.com/tanlikesmath/diabetic-retinopathy-resized